mobizt/Firebase-ESP32/src/README.md

 The new appended node's key will be stored in Firebase Data object, which its value can be accessed via function [FirebaseData object].pushName().

+The file systems for flash and sd memory can be changed in FirebaseFS.h.

 ```C++
 bool pushFile(FirebaseData &fbdo, uint8_t storageType, const String &path, const String &fileName);